Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/OS Introduction.md

 >[!EXAMPLE]- Computer system operations
->- I/O devices and the CPUs can execut
+>- I/O devices and the CPUs can execute concurrently
+>- Each device controller is in charge of a particular type
+>- Each device controller has a local buffer
+>- Each device controller